rapidez/website/resources/views/content/blogs/001-state-of-the-union.md

 ### Projects

 Currently our partner [JustBetter](https://justbetter.nl) [developed 3 Rapidez webshops](https://rapidez.io/showcases) and 2 more coming soon!
-A lot of learnings and core contributions where made, but also multiple [new packages](https://docs.rapidez.io/0.x/packages.html) were developed!
+A lot of learnings and core contributions were made, but also multiple [new packages](https://docs.rapidez.io/0.x/packages.html) were developed!
 Happy developers, happy customers and happy visitors!

 ## Recap

-Since the start of Rapidez until this blog post we've sent 6 newsletters, did you miss one?
+Since the start of Rapidez up until this blog post we've sent 6 newsletters, did you miss one?
 Not subscribed?
 Drop your email address on the [homepage](https://rapidez.io) and stay tuned 🤘🏻

 - [2021 January](https://mailcoach.rapidez.io/webview/a7dffc6a-4791-4a3a-9b25-25761dcf18ac)
 - [2021 February](https://mailcoach.rapidez.io/webview/b371a706-c07a-4c0f-ab45-f5bf7db8c580)